 She is also a dance notator with a strong interest in methods of documenting dance.
 An authority on Canadian Dance she published Toronto Dance Teachers: 1825-1925 and co-edited Canadian Dance: Visions and Stories with Selma Odom.

-In 2006 she organized the World Dance Alliance Global Assembly in Toronto that featured 32 dance groups from Asia, Europe and the Americas as well as academic papers, master classes and a youth program.
+In 2006 she organized the World Dance Alliance Global Summit in Toronto and in 2017 she was responsible for the Summit in St John’s Newfoundland.
+Both featured dance artists from Asia, Europe and the Americas as well as academic papers, master classes and choreographic labs.